sbond-janeapp/csv_test/README.md

 * are the solution and specs efficient?
 * are the commit message(s) informative?

 There isn't a single correct solution to the problem.
-I've purposely made the problem relatively easy to solve, so that you can focus on all the other stuff.
-I'm eager to see your solution and I'm also eager to hear about your experience writing the code.
-Let me know once your solution is done.
-If you like, I will offer you some feedback which you could incorporate.
+We've purposely made the problem relatively easy to solve, so that you can focus on all the other stuff.
+We're eager to see your solution and I'm also eager to hear about your experience writing the code.
+Please open a pull request with you completed assignment and let us know once your solution is done.
+If you like, we will offer you some feedback which you could incorporate.